Back

 Artificial intelligence and data science are making great achievements in the medical field.
 According to a report by Grand View Research, from 2023 to 2030, the worldwide market for AI in healthcare is projected to grow from its current $15.4 billion at a CAGR of 37.5%.

 They help with things like analyzing medical images, finding new drugs, and caring for patients.
-Medical imaging studies like X-rays and MRIs can benefit from analyzing machine learning algorithms challenges.
-Artificial intelligence chatbots are also utilized in telemedicine to assist with patient care and increase their involvement in their treatment.
+Medical imaging studies like X-rays and MRIs can benefit from analyzing machine learning algorithms and AI implementation challenges to analyze complex data.
+Telemedicine platforms also utilize artificial intelligence chatbots to assist with patient care and increase their involvement in their treatment.

 8. Personalized Marketing